AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 Software projects often involve more than one programming language.
 Typically that's because there is existing code that already does something we need done and, for that specific code, it doesn't make economic sense to redevelop it in some other language.
 Consider the rotor blade model in a high-fidelity helicopter simulation.
 Nobody touches the code for that model except for a few specialists, because the code is extraordinarily complex.
 (This complexity is unavoidable because a rotor blade's dynamic behavior is so complex.
 You can't even model it as one physical piece because the tip is traveling so much faster than the other end.)
 Complex and expensive models like that are a simulator company's crown jewels; their cost is meant to be amortized over as many projects as possible.
 Nobody would imagine redeveloping it simply because a new project is to be written in a different language.

 Therefore, Ada includes extensive facilities to "import" foreign entities into Ada code, and to "export" Ada entities to code in foreign languages.
-In practice, these entities consist of data and subprograms, but the language doesn't impose many restrictions.
 The facilities are so useful that Ada has been used purely as "glue code" to allow code written in two other programming languages to be used together.

 You're already seen an introduction to Ada and C code working together in the "Interfacing" section of the Ada introductory course, https://learn.adacore.com/courses/intro-to-ada/chapters/interfacing_with_c.html.
 If you have not seen that material, be sure to see it first.
 We will cover some further details not already discussed there, and then go into the details of the facilities not covered elsewhere, but we assume you're familiar with it.